-More than a program, inclusion is a way of living at Ramah Darom.
+Inclusion is a way of living at Ramah Darom!

-Ramah Darom’s Henry and Annette Gibson Tikvah Support Program is designed for campers with neurodevelopmental disorders such as Autism Spectrum Disorder, Down syndrome, Intellectual Disability and communication disorders.
-As part of Camp Ramah Darom, an award-winning ACA-accredited residential camping program, we are focused on providing a traditional, immersive, Jewish summer camping experience to Jewish children with disabilities.
+Ramah Darom’s Henry and Annette Gibson Tikvah Support Program is designed for campers with neurodevelopmental disorders such as Autism Spectrum Disorder, Down syndrome, Intellectual Disability, and Communication Disorder.
+As part of Camp Ramah Darom, an ACA-accredited residential camping program recognized as a national leader in supporting children with disabilities, we are focused on providing a traditional, immersive, Jewish summer camping experience to Jewish children of all abilities.
 Through individualized approach and support by highly skilled staff, campers build friendships, gain a sense of autonomy, develop independent living skills, learn problem-solving skills, grow as members of the Ramah Darom community and most importantly, have fun!
 The Tikvah program enhances the entire camp, enabling us to teach our campers by experience what it means to live in a truly inclusive Jewish community.

 “The biggest fear a family member has for a child with special needs is his or her future.
 For children with special needs, the future is never certain nor concrete.
 Academic programs, extracurricular activities and anything that supports our friends with special needs, are constantly being reshaped.
 Eligibility is redefined, funding is dropped and the future is unpredictable.
 But, here at camp, a place I never would have thought to be the constant for individuals like my campers, there is Tikvah, and there is hope.” -Allision Davis

-Thanks to the Tikvah Support Progam, Ramah Darom is able to provide a continuum of care for campers with a ride range of needs.
+Thanks to the Tikvah Support Progam, Ramah Darom is able to provide a continuum of care for campers with a wide range of needs.
 Depending on needs and preferences, campers supported by Tikvah may either reside in a mainstream cabin with appropriate support modifications or in our uniquely designed cabin space, which affords smaller cabin groupings and a more homey environment.
-Whichever cabin a camper resides, they will be a part of an integrated edah with same age peers.
-In addition, campers throughout camp are supported through Tikvah support to maximize their success at camp.
+Whichever cabin a camper resides, they will be a part of an integrated Aidah (Age Division) with same age peers.

-We also offer a two-week Tikvah program, designed for campers needing a shorter stay in camp to maximize their success.
+Along with our 4 and 8-week support, we also offer a 2-week program, designed for campers needing a shorter stay in camp to maximize their success.

-- Modified schedule to minimize transitions and allow for rest and recovery time
+- Modified schedule with minimized transitions and rest/recovery time

-- Use of visual cues, such as schedules and cabin rules
+- Use of visual cues, schedules, and cabin rules

 - Smaller cabin groupings available